PadmanabhanSaravanan/AmazonWebService/README.md

 Here are the key points about boot volumes and EBS association:

-* Amazon EBS: Amazon Elastic Block Store (EBS) provides block-level storage volumes that can be attached to EC2 instances.
+* **Amazon EBS**: Amazon Elastic Block Store (EBS) provides block-level storage volumes that can be attached to EC2 instances.
 EBS volumes are network-attached and can persist independently of the running instance.

-* Boot Volume: The boot volume is the primary storage device from which the EC2 instance starts up and runs.
+* **Boot Volume**: The boot volume is the primary storage device from which the EC2 instance starts up and runs.
 It contains the operating system, applications, and data.
 The boot volume is typically an EBS volume but can also be an instance store volume for certain instance types.

-* EBS-Backed Instances: Most EC2 instances are EBS-backed, which means they use an EBS volume as the boot volume.
+* **EBS-Backed Instances**: Most EC2 instances are EBS-backed, which means they use an EBS volume as the boot volume.
 EBS-backed instances allow for data persistence even if the instance is stopped or terminated.

-* EBS Volume Association: When launching an EC2 instance, you can specify the EBS volume to be used as the boot volume.
+* **EBS Volume Association**: When launching an EC2 instance, you can specify the EBS volume to be used as the boot volume.
 You can either create a new EBS volume or select an existing one.
 The instance will be associated with the specified EBS volume as its boot volume.

-* Elasticity and Management: By using EBS-backed instances, you can easily manage and scale your EC2 instances.
+* **Elasticity and Management**: By using EBS-backed instances, you can easily manage and scale your EC2 instances.
 You can take snapshots of EBS volumes for backups, resize volumes, and detach and reattach volumes to other instances.

-* Instance Store Volumes: Some EC2 instance types offer instance store volumes as the boot volume.
+* **Instance Store Volumes**: Some EC2 instance types offer instance store volumes as the boot volume.
 Instance store volumes are physically attached to the host computer and provide temporary block-level storage that is lost if the instance is stopped or terminated.

 ### **Boot volume types**

 When launching an Amazon EC2 instance, you have different options for selecting the type of boot volume.
 The boot volume type determines the characteristics and performance of the storage device used as the primary storage for the instance's operating system and boot files.
 The available boot volume types include:

-Amazon EBS (Elastic Block Store) Boot Volumes:
+**1. Amazon EBS (Elastic Block Store) Boot Volumes:**

 * General Purpose SSD (gp2): This is the default boot volume type for most EC2 instances.
 It offers a balance of price and performance, suitable for a wide range of workloads.
 * Provisioned IOPS SSD (io2): This boot volume type is optimized for high-performance applications that require low-latency and consistent I/O performance.
 It offers configurable IOPS (Input/Output Operations Per Second) to meet specific application requirements.
 * Throughput Optimized HDD (st1): This boot volume type is designed for frequently accessed, throughput-intensive workloads, such as big data processing or log processing.
 * Cold HDD (sc1): This boot volume type is designed for less frequently accessed workloads, providing low-cost storage for large volumes of data.

-Instance Store Boot Volumes:
+**2. Instance Store Boot Volumes:**

 Instance store volumes are temporary block-level storage that is physically attached to the host computer where the EC2 instance is running.
 The data stored on instance store volumes is lost if the instance is stopped or terminated.
 The performance characteristics and capacity of instance store volumes vary depending on the EC2 instance type.
 It's important to note that the availability of boot volume types may vary depending on the EC2 instance type and region.
 You can choose the appropriate boot volume type based on your workload requirements for performance, durability, and cost.